-Recommendations to Protect Biodiversity in Saanich
+Recommendations to Enhance and Protect Biodiversity in Saanich

 The District of Saanich has consistently acknowledged the significance of the natural environment in creating a complete community.
-However, as development has taken place, particularly within the UCB (Urban Containment Boundary), there has been a decline in some of the most productive and biodiverse areas.
-Saanich recognizes the pressures remaining natural spaces face within the UCB due to the growing demand for housing and amenities and the limited space available to meet these pressing societal needs.
-To fulfill the Provincial Housing Order and ensure the creation of complete communities, Saanich should balance biodiversity conservation and urban development.
+However, as development has taken place, particularly within the UCB (Urban Containment Boundary), there has been productive and biodiverse areas have been lost.
+Saanich recognizes the pressures remaining natural areas face within the UCB due to the growing demand for housing (recently legislated) and amenities and the limited space available to meet these pressing societal needs.
+To fulfill the Provincial Housing Order and ensure the creation of complete communities, Saanich should leverage urban development to improve biodiversity conservation.